-In accordance with Government Auditing Standards, we have also issued reports dated February 8, 2016 on our consideration of the Housing Authority of the Town of Dover's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
+In accordance with Government Auditing Standards, we have also issued reports dated February 9, 2017 on our consideration of the Housing Authority of the Town of Dover internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.

 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That reports are an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+That reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering Housing Authority of the Town of Dover's internal control over financial reporting and compliance.

-Lincroft, New Jersey Date: February 8, 2016
+Lincroft, New Jersey Date: February 9, 2017

 As Management of the Housing Authority of the Town of Dover (the Authority), present the following discussion and analysis which is supplementary information required by the Governmental Accounting Standards Board (GASB), and is intended to provide an easily readable explanation of the information provided in the attached financial statements.
 Management Discussion and Analysis is designed to focus on the current year activities, resulting changes, and current known facts.
-It is by necessity highly summarized, and in order to gain a thorough understanding of the Authority's financial position, the financial statements and footnotes should be viewed in their entirety beginning on page 18 of this report.
+It is by necessity highly summarized, and in order to gain a thorough understanding of the Authority's financial position, the financial statements and footnotes should be viewed in their entirety beginning on page 17 of this report.
 New standards issued by GASB have significantly changed the format of the financial statements.
 We encourage readers to consider the information presented here in conjunction with the Authority's financial statements as presented elsewhere in this report.